mapattacker/datascience/supervised.rst

 |
 Regression
 ----------
-When response is a numerical value.
+When response is a continuous value.

 OLS Regression
 ***************************************